-The curriculum includes six components namely Humanities / Social Sciences / Management, Basic Sciences, Engineering Sciences, Professional Core, Professional Electives and Open Electives in addition to Seminar & Industrial Training and Project.
+The curriculum includes six components namely Humanities / Social Sciences /Management, Basic Sciences, Engineering Sciences, Professional Core, Professional Electives and Open Electives in addition to Seminar & Industrial Training and Project.
 Each semester curriculum shall normally have a blend of theory and practical courses.
-The total credits for the entire degree Program are 166 (124 for lateral entry students).
+The total credits for the entire degree Programme is 166 (127 for lateral entry students).